docker/docs/datacenter/ucp/2.2/guides/admin/configure/run-only-the-images-you-trust.md

 To enforce that the image needs to be signed by specific teams, click the dropdown and select those teams from the list.

+> Team must be in docker-datacenter
+>
-**Note**: You MUST select teams that are a part of the `docker-datacenter` org in order to make use of this feature.
+> You need to select a team that's part of the `docker-datacenter` organization
+> in order to use this feature.
+{: .important}

 ![UCP settings](../../images/run-only-the-images-you-trust-3.png){: .with-border}

-If you specify multiple teams, the image needs to be signed by a member of each team, or someone that is a member of all those teams, again which must be a part of the `docker-datacenter` org.
+If you specify multiple teams, the image needs to be signed by a member of each team, or someone that is a member of all those teams, again which must be a part of the `docker-datacenter` organization.

 Click **Save** for UCP to start enforcing the policy.
 From now on, existing services will continue running and can be restarted if needed, but UCP will only